Grand Avenue Bridge Detour Solutions & Resources

 - For the ambitious and civic minded among you, please consider organizing a bike convoy or walking school bus to bring students safely to school with adult/older student supervision.
 Staff can use this RFSD Market forum for organizational assistance.
 Parents and Students can organize on the Roaring Fork Swap.

 - These can be informal or formally designed vanpools.
-If you have a vehicle that you will guarantee will have 6 or more occupants everyday, the City of Glenwood Springs Police Department will issue you a VanPool pass that will allow you to utilize the transit lanes that will be throughout the detour route.
-These passes will be available by July 1st and will greatly reduce your commute time by allowing you to bypass some of the most congested portions of the detour route.
+If you have a company vehicle that you will guarantee will have 6 or more occupants everyday, the City of Glenwood Springs Police Department will issue you a VanPool pass that will allow you to utilize the transit lanes that will be throughout the detour route.
+These passes are now available and will greatly reduce your commute time by allowing you to bypass some of the most congested portions of the detour route.
 Monitor the Glenwood PD website for updates.

 - Contact your building administrator to organize informal carpools.
 Staff can use this RFSD Market forum for organizational assistance.
 Parents and Students can organize on the Roaring Fork Swap.

 - RFTA will be doubling their service availability throughout the detour period.
 They will also run their Hogback bus service for FREE between Parachute and the 27th Street Station in Glenwood Springs.
 Monitor RFTA website and the Ride Glenwood Springs website for details.
 Contact Jared Rains to express interest in bus passes that would take you from Glenwood to upvalley locations.
 I will attempt to subsidize these passes for you, funding permitted.

 - Later School Start Date.
 In order to avoid the shock of the initial bridge closure, Roaring Fork Schools has decided to start the 2017/18 school year after Labor Day.
 This will allow for the traffic patterns to establish themselves for two weeks before school starts.
 This will also allow more time for the multitude of construction projects throughout the school district.
 See the School Calendar for details (espanol).